This week I am delighted to share new work from the wonderful writer, Gail Pallotta. Enjoy!

 we say, “My, my life’s just begun.”

-"Hi.
+Excerpt from Stitches in Love"Hi.
 I'm home for the whole month of June.
 I'm coming to visit you every day."

 Grandma Jackie lifted her head ever so slightly toward Rose, but she didn't utter a word, and no signs of life flickered in her eyes.